rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCluster.md

 - There is a single argument of type GetClusterIpsInput.
 - Returns InternalGetClusterIpsResponse.
-### globalslas
-Global SLA Domains protecting at least one object on the specified Rubrik cluster.

-- There is a single argument of type System.String.
-- Returns list of SlaInfos.
 ### groupbylist
 - There are 7 arguments.
     - first - System.Int32: Returns the first n elements from the list.